ssnl/dotaPredict/README.md

 ## Libraries
 + PyBrain + arac.
-    + FANN has some bug.
+    + Had to pass on FANN due to some bug of the library.

 ## Data
 For now, data is borrowed from [here](http://kevintechnology.com/post/71621133663/using-machine-learning-to-recommend-heroes-for).